Rohit-Jagtap-au19/rohit/assignment/README.md

 ### Improvements to come

--json data will be saved in data base
+- json data will be saved in data base and showed on same page.
 - A pagination was needed to limit the number of details displayed on each page to ten.
 - Clicking a particular post will redirect the user to the posts by that particular user of that particular post
 - A user interface and user experience needs to be improved to be attractive.